BlessingOjediran/BlessingOjediran/README.md

 Hi 👋 My name is Blessing Ojediran
 ==================================

-Product Manager, Web Designer, Low-code Developer
+Product Designer/Manager, Web Designer, Low-code Developer
 -----------------

 I love to explore and learn about new things.